Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Maryland Stats and Trends

-- In Maryland's nine games this season, it has three wins against the spread.

-- The Terrapins have yet to cover the spread this year when underdogs by 13 points or more.
+- The Terrapins have been underdogs by 13 points or more one time this year and have not covered the spread once.

-- Maryland's games this season have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Maryland has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- When Maryland records more than 22.7 points, it is 3-1 against the spread and 4-0 overall.
+- Maryland is 3-1 against the spread and 4-0 overall in games when it puts up more than 22.7 points.

-- Maryland is 3-2 against the spread and 5-0 overall when the team piles up more than 443.2 yards.
+- Maryland is 3-2 against the spread and 5-0 overall when the team churns out more than 443.2 yards.

-- This year the Terrapins have turned the ball over 15 times, while the Spartans have forced 15 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.